opensearch-project/OpenSearch/README-SECURITY.md

 ### How to apply identity information for internal processes?
 Shiro's [Subject](https://shiro.apache.org/static/1.9.1/apidocs/org/apache/shiro/subject/Subject.html) implementation allows for the Principal to be of any type, in the test infra for Shiro [UserIdPrincipal](https://github.com/apache/shiro/blob/df81077726b407f905ba16a9f57ba731b7736375/core/src/test/java/org/apache/shiro/realm/UserIdPrincipal.java) is used and is nearly identical to the object that was created in the previous pull request.

+#### Open Question - How is this controlled, if part of the Realm settings can we ensure principle identifiers stay consistent?

 ## OpenSearch Scenarios